Ryswick/NinjaBird/README.md

 =========

 Ninja Bird is a C# game created with Unity.
 It's a personal version of the Flappy Bird game created by .GEARS Studios.

+The goal of the game is to make the best score possible by avoiding the different obstacles which will face your character.
+The player only need to push the space bar or the left button of the mouse, which give to your character some jump power.

-The game is not finished yet.
-By now, the player can only launch the game with the main menu and play until he died.
-Next versions of the game will include a decent game over, personal sprites and probably other features.
+Next versions of the game will include a best score system, more personal sprites and probably other features.